jhoelzel/jhoelzel.github.io/_posts/2023-05-01-Headless-Services.md

 tags: [kubernetes, kubernetes-services, kubernetes-headless-services]
 ---

-Kubernetes services are abstractions that define a logical set of pods and a policy to access them.
-Services enable loose coupling between pods and provide a **stable IP address**, DNS name, and load balancing for distributing network traffic.
+**Kubernetes services** are abstractions that define a logical set of pods and a policy to access them.
+Services enable loose coupling between pods and **provide a stable IP address**, DNS name, and load balancing for distributing network traffic.

-Headless Services are a special type of Kubernetes service that allow for more direct control over pod-to-pod communication and service discovery, particularly useful for stateful applications and custom load balancing scenarios.
+**Headless Services do not provide a stable IP address** are a special type of Kubernetes service that allow for more direct control over pod-to-pod communication and service discovery, particularly useful for stateful applications and custom load balancing scenarios.

 ## What are Kubernetes Headless Services?